15 Different Types of Sanders & Their Uses (with Pictures)

-Sanding sticks look like long matchsticks, but they replace the match head with an abrasive surface that you can use for extremely detailed sanding and for getting into difficult-to-reach places.
-You see sanding sticks more often in crafts, but you never know when you need this useful tool.
+Sanding sticks look like long matchsticks, but they replace the match head with an abrasive surface that you can use for detailed sanding and for getting into difficult-to-reach places.
+You see sanding sticks more often in crafts, but they’re handy when you’re sanding a small area.

 3. Sanding Block

-A sanding block is a tool that you use along with sandpaper to make sanding your surface easier.
-Sanding blocks come in all shapes and sizes, so it’s easy to find one that fits into your hand comfortably so you can work longer.
+A sanding block holds sandpaper to make sanding your surface easier.
+Sanding blocks come in all shapes and sizes, so it’s easy to find one that fits into your hand comfortably.
 In fact, you can replace your sandpaper and reuse the sanding block indefinitely.
-It’s portable and doesn’t require power but still allows you to sand a larger piece than you might without one.
+It’s portable and allows you to sand a larger piece than you might have without one.

 4. DIY Electric Toothbrush Sander

 You can use strong glue to attach sandpaper to an old electric toothbrush to create a fine sander that works quite well.
 It only works on smaller projects and is better suited to crafts, but it’s hard to beat for sanding difficult-to-reach areas.

 5. Bow Sander

 The bow sander is another tool that you can use without power.
 As you may have guessed, it has the same shape as an archery bow, but instead of a string, it uses sandpaper.
 The advantage of the bow sander is that it allows you to keep constant pressure over a curved area.

 Sanding the same area with ordinary sandpaper can lead to an uneven surface because of natural differences in pressure caused by the shape of your hand.